MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-my-first-wpf-desktop-application2.md

      This adds styles to the `<Label>` and `<Border>` elements.

 ## Connecting to Data
- In this section, you’ll create a data provider and a data template, and then connect the controls to display the data.
+ In this section, you'll create a data provider and a data template, and then connect the controls to display the data.

 #### To bind data to a control